Greg Valentine: World Championship Wrestling (1992)

 Conscious of his diminishing status, Valentine left the WWF and signed with World Championship Wrestling (WCW) in 1992.
-He made his debut on February 4, 1992 at a house show in Norfolk, Virginia.
+He made his debut on February 4, 1992, at a house show in Norfolk, Virginia.
 Teaming with Terry Taylor, the duo defeated Marcus Alexander Bagwell and Tom Zenk.
-On February 15, 1992 he made his debut on television.
+On February 15, 1992, he made his debut on television.
 Two weeks later, he teamed again with Terry Taylor to defeat Ron Simmons and Big Josh to win the WCW United States Tag Team Championship.
 Throughout the spring the duo successfully defended the belts against Zenk and Bagwell on various house shows.
-On May 17, 1992 at WrestleWar 92 they lost the titles to The Freebirds.
+On May 17, 1992, at WrestleWar 92 they lost the titles to The Freebirds.
 At Beach Blast, Valentine pinned Marcus Bagwell.
 In July, he became involved in an angle with Dusty Rhodes and Dustin Rhodes where he confronted the father/son duo on WCW Worldwide.
 Both Rhodes attacked Valentine, only to then be retaliated upon by Dick Slater and The Barbarian.

 Valentine faced Dustin Rhodes on multiple house shows that summer and was winless.
 While in this series, Valentine also began to regularly team with Dick Slater.
 The duo wrestled The Freebirds and Barry Windham & Dustin Rhodes.
 On Clash of the Champions XX, Bobby Eaton & Arn Anderson defeated Slater and Valentine in a rare heel vs heel match.
 In September 1992 Valentine engaged in a house show feud with Van Hammer and was undefeated.
 In the fall he continued to team with Slater in matches against The Steiner Brothers.
 On television, Valentine's fortunes continued to wane.
 On the October 11, 1992 edition of WCW Pro he was defeated by Shane Douglas.
 On the October 19, 1992 taping of WCW Saturday Night he arrived to learn that he was to lose to Sting on that night's taping.
 In addition he was not scheduled to be booked at any upcoming events, and Valentine resigned from the promotion.

 World Wrestling Federation (1993–1994)

-He reappeared in the WWF at the 1993 Survivor Series under a mask as The Blue Knight in an elimination match pitting Shawn Michaels (who was substituting for Jerry Lawler) and his three "knights" (who also included Barry Horowitz as the Red Knight and Jeff Gaylord as the Black Knight) against the Hart Family.
+He reappeared in the WWF at the 1993 Survivor Series under a mask as The Blue Knight in an elimination match pitting Shawn Michaels (who was substituting for Jerry Lawler) and his three "knights" (who also included Barry Horowitz as the Red Knight and Jeff Gaylord as the Black Knight) against the Hart Family (Bret Hart, Owen Hart, Bruce Hart and Keith Hart.)
 He would return again, as Greg Valentine, at the 1994 Royal Rumble, lasting over twenty minutes before being eliminated by Rick Martel.
 That summer Valentine would wrestle three times on a July house show tour, facing Bob Backlund on each occasion.